Skip to content ↓

 Ensuring the children's reading ability progresses.

-Although we often link the texts between the two lessons, Reading lessons are taught in addition to our English lessons at John Keble.
 We understand that to foster a love of reading, the children need to be given as much opportunity to read as possible.
-It is the first activity of the day for every child at the school.
+It is therefore the first activity of the day for every child at the school.

 When you’re able to visit your local library to explore all sorts of reading ideas.
 Local libraries offer brilliant online materials, including audiobooks and ebooks to borrow.
 Libraries Connected is also a brilliant digital service that families can make use of.